Wach-E/tblx-SRE-Challenge-Emmanuel-Wachukwu/Task 2 - Documentation/1-Setup_Environment.md

 ```
 Change the permission mode for `helm-setup.sh` file:
 `chmod 700 helm-setup.sh`
-8. Run the shell script to setup the 5 core tools:
+7. Run the shell script to setup the 5 core tools:
 ```
 ./awscl-setup.sh
-./docker-setup.sh
 ./helm-setup.sh
 ./kubectl-setup.sh
 ./terraform-setup.sh
 ```
-9. To use AWS locally, an IAM user was created in AWS with admin priviledges and configured in Linux environment.
-This can be done in two ways:
+8. To use AWS locally, an IAM user was created in AWS Management console with admin priviledges and configured in Linux environment.
+This configuration can be done in two ways:
-- Running aws configure with the iam user.
-This is best used when working solely on an EC2 server.
 - Creating an IAM role, attaching it to a user and adding it as an instance profile.
 This is best practise when working with a shared server.
+This will be observed when we get to task 3.
+- Running `aws configure` with the iam user `access-id` and `secret-access-key`.
+This is best used when working solely on an EC2 server.
+Since this take is an individual kind, I will use this method here.